pthom/cvnp/Readme.md

 mkdir build
 cd build

-# if you do not have a global install of OpenCV
+# if you do not have a global install of OpenCV and pybind11
 conan install .. --build=missing
-# if you do have a global install of OpenCV
+# if you do have a global install of OpenCV, but not pybind11
 conan install ../conanfile_pybind_only.txt --build=missing

 cmake ..
 make
 ````

-#### Build with pip

-This code is intended to be integrated into your own pip package.
-As such, no pip tooling is provided.

 #### Test